billbrod/rpg_notes/docs/characters/zo.md

 - had an "everything I've ever learned is wrong" moment, but brother didn't listen ("this is what we've trained for our whole lives") and deploys, while Zo runs away
 - learned pragmatism from her father
 - tattoo is a symbol of her burden and family, and the things she's believed that aren't true
     - wears military boots
     - has a fortune teller (made from paper) with Moroccan-style tea painting on it, shows the beauty that can be made with fire
 - she's desperate for something right to believe in and a partner, bereft, grieving the sense of knowing what's right/true
 - Fire Nation military is basically all Navy
 - Zo not in touch with family right now
 - how disguised is she? hair is short and shaggy (cut off ponytail), wearing clothes she stole, carries self sneakily
+- at beginning of play, others don't know she's a firebender